• Home

 Fiberglass I Beam Span Table

-The span capabilities of Fiberglass Beams, particularly the fiberglass I beams, are crucial for understanding their application in various structural projects.
+The span capabilities of Fiberglass Beams, particularly the fiberglass I beams, are crucial for understanding their application in various structural projects, including those that utilize faux fiberglass beams for aesthetic purposes.
 These beams are designed to handle different loads over various spans.
 Typically, standard fiberglass I beams can span between 10 to 30 feet, depending on their size and the load they are intended to support.
 For instance, a standard fiberglass I beam with a depth of 12 inches might support a span of around 20 feet for medium loads, while larger beams with greater depths can extend this span significantly.
 Detailed span tables are available from CBRO Fiberglass manufacturers, providing precise data on load-bearing capacities for different beam sizes and configurations.

 Fiberglass I Beam Strength